Fort Worth Chapter 7 Attorney

-When you come to Huebner Law Firm, PC, I can help you understand whether or not you are eligible for Chapter 7 bankruptcy, which is the most common form of bankruptcy as it erases the majority of an individual’s debts.
-As a Fort Worth bankruptcy lawyer with more than 20 years of legal experience and a commitment to providing non-judgmental and knowledgeable representation, you can trust in me to help you fight for financial freedom.
+When you come to Huebner Law Firm, PC, I can help you understand whether or not you are eligible for Chapter 7 bankruptcy.
+Chapter 7 is the most common form of bankruptcy as it erases the majority of an individual’s debts.
+As a Fort Worth bankruptcy lawyer with more than 20 years of legal experience and a commitment to providing non-judgmental and knowledgeable representation, you can trust in me, Attorney William Huebner, to help you fight for financial freedom.

 How Chapter 7 Bankruptcy Works in Texas

 This stay is in effect until your bankruptcy case is resolved.
-During this time, your Fort Worth bankruptcy attorney will work with you, a trustee, and your creditors to discharge any debts that are found to be dischargeable.
+During this time, your Chapter 7 attorney in Fort Worth will work with you, a trustee, and your creditors to discharge any debts that are found to be dischargeable.
 A trustee may claim certain non-exempt property to be sold, or liquidated, for the benefit of creditors in this process.
 However, in most cases, trustees find little to no property that is ultimately worth enough value to sell.

 Nonexempt Assets in Chapter 7